SafeHome.org may receive compensation from some providers listed on this page. Learn More

 From our years of experience testing DIY security systems, we know that the best way to protect your home is to customize a security system tailored to your specific needs.
 And to do that, it’s typically best to build a security system from scratch rather than relying on pre-customized packages.

 You can do just that with the ADT Self Setup, and below is the price list of available equipment.
-That being said, there’s a $194.98 required initial cost, which covers the price of the ADT Smart Home Hub and one entry sensor.
-This is, once again, par for the course for DIY systems.
+That being said, there’s a $269 required initial cost, which covers the price of the ADT Smart Home Hub and one entry sensor.
+This is, once again, par for the course for if not a tad pricier than other DIY systems.
 The build your own package option from SimpliSafe, for instance, starts at $199.98, which has one base station and one keypad included.

 Equipment | Price |